Want to make money right now? Check out our ten top ways to make money...

 Insulation is absolutely essential for all homes, particularly in the winter.
 Proper insulation keeps your house warmer, it saves energy and it saves you money as well.

-The energy saving trust has worked out that if you increase you insulation in the loft from 0 or 50 mm to 270mm it would normally cost about £250 to install, but that could save you up to £145 per year on your heating bill.
-To help you with the cost of this British Gas are offering FREE loft insulation and FREE cavity wall insulation to both new and existing British Gas customers.
+The Energy Saving Trust has worked out that if you increase you insulation in the loft from 0 or 50 mm to 270mm it would normally cost about £250 to install, but that could save you up to £145 per year on your heating bill.
+To help you with the cost of this British Gas are offering FREE loft insulation and FREE cavity wall insulation so it well worth checking to see if your home is elible.

 There are many things you should insulate in your home including pipes, the walls and, of course, your loft.
 For more information read our article on how to save money by insulating your house.